djuseeq/Ch376msc/README.md

      //Write, construct string of number and write on the storage(byte, int, u int, long, u long, double) writeNum(number);// write the given number
     writeNumln(number);// write the given number in new line

+     //Write one character on the storage
+    writeChar(char);// e.g. new line character '\n' or comma ',' to

 	 // repeatedly call this function to write data to the drive until there is no more data for write or the return value is FALSE writeFile(buffer, length);// buffer - char array, string size in the buffer